ThejMal01/Student_Enrollment_System_E115257/README.md

 # Student_Enrollment_System_E115257
-# The stated project was solely conceived with the objective of fulfilling academic purposes.
+# The stated project was solely conceived with the objective of fulfilling academic purposes